 Cleaning surgical instruments should be performed as soon as possible after use.
 The application of a neutral pH enzymatic surgical instrument cleaning detergent is effective in speeding the cleaning of surgical instruments and lowering the handling costs for reprocessing surgical instruments.

-Surgical instrument cleaning is critical prior to sterilization to prevent the transmission of pathogens.
-Ultrasonic cleaning or a surgical instrument washer decontaminator may be used.
+Manual cleaning,ultrasonic cleaning or a surgical instrument washer may be used.
 The surgical instrument washer cleans surgical instruments through multiple cycles, which include: cold water pre-wash, elevated temperature neutral pH enzyme detergent washing, final rinses with purified water, lubrication, and hot air drying.
-Neutral pH, "free-rinsing" enzyme detergent surgical instrument cleaners are designed to provide critically clean surgical instruments that are residue free.
+The ONE cleaner neutral pH, free-rinsing enzyme detergent surgical instrument cleaners are designed to provide critically clean surgical instruments that are residue free.

 The easy-FOAM-it enzymatic soaking surgical instrument cleaners provide a thick layer of foam on the surface of surgical instruments.
 When water is applied the foam dissipates rendering a clear cleaning solution.
 Surgical instrument cleaners must be non-foaming.
-Although foaming is valuable for hydrating debris and preventing encrustation on soiled surgical instruments, foaming during the cleaning process is detrimental to the cleaning process.
+Foaming is valuable for hydrating debris and preventing encrustation on soiled surgical instruments, but nonfoaming aerosols during the cleaning process can respiratory distress.

 The use of automated surgical instrument washers may reduce the risk of exposure to contaminants, improve turnaround time, and extend the life of surgical instruments.
 Surgical instrument washer racks have been designed to safely contain surgical instruments, including delicate eye surgical instruments.

-Emulsified lipids and proteins, particles of tissue, bone, and blood that are adhered to surgical instruments require an eye surgical instrument cleaner designed to remove emulsified debris.
+Emulsified lipids, proteins, and particles of tissue, bone, and blood that are adhered to eye surgical instruments require an eye surgical instrument cleaner that is designed to remove emulsified debris prior to sterilization.